 If you’re headed to the Boundary Waters, the only piece of paperwork you need to worry about is your BWCAW permit.

-One question we’ll get a lot in a couple weeks is, “I know the permit lottery is over.
-Is it too late to get a permit for the 2017 season?”
+One question we get a lot in first few weeks of the year is, “I know the permit lottery is over.
+Is it too late to get a permit for this season?”
 The answer is a big, resounding, “NO!”
 The permit lottery is an archaic hanger-on from the early days of BWCAW permitting and is now basically obsolete.
 The earliest that anyone can book a permit for any BWCAW entry point that we outfit for is 9 a.m.
-CST on Wednesday, January 25 over at recreation.gov.
-If you’d rather have us do the permit reserving, give us a call at 218-388-2221 and we’ll add your trip to the stack of permits we’ll book on the morning on January 25th.
+CST on Wednesday, January 30 over at recreation.gov.
+If you’d rather have us do the permit reserving, give us a call at 218-388-2221 and we’ll add your trip to the stack of permits we’ll book on the morning on January 30st.
 In general, if you know exactly when and where you’re going, you might as well just go ahead and book your permit.

-Headed to Quetico in 2017?
+Headed to Quetico?
 Now is the perfect time to take care of your necessary paperwork – a valid passport and your Remote Area Border Crossing permit – since both documents can have up to an eight-week turnaround time.
 You will be so happy in the summer when you don’t have to stress about your RABC or passport arriving in time for your trip!

 Quetico permits can be booked five months in advance of your entry date.

 4) Decide who’s going